-Exploration drilling began with the Karisimbi prospect area in July 2013 with the first well KW01 to a depth of 3,015 m and with the second well KW02 on December 2013 to a depth of 1,367 m.
+Exploration drilling began with the Karisimbi prospect area in July 2013 with the first well KW01 to a depth of 3,015 m followed by the second well KW02 on December 2013 to a depth of 1,367 m.
 From these two wells, there was no evidence of the existence of a geothermal system in the area and this led to the decision of halting the drilling activities on March 22nd, 2014.

-The existing geo-scientific data and drilling data have been reviewed by ISOR and JICA and the results of the analysis will be the basis for the elaboration of a new strategy for Rwanda geothermal exploration and development
+The existing geo-scientific data and drilling data were reviewed by ISOR and JICA and the results of the analysis was the basis for the elaboration of a new strategy for Rwanda geothermal exploration and development